robinmordasiewicz/fortinet-secops-customer-simulation/docs/differentiators.md

 # Differentiators

-> What are the unique differentiators of the Fortinet approach to SecOps?
+> What are the unique differentiators of the Fortinet approach to SecOps ?

 ## The unique differentiators of the Fortinet approach to SecOps include: